 In this Subdivision unless the contrary intention appears —

-“asbestos dust” means airborne dust consisting of or containing a time-weighted average fibre concentration of asbestos that is in excess of the exposure standard when measured in accordance with the Guidance Note on the Membrane Filter Method for Estimating Airborne Asbestos Fibres 2nd Edition [NOHSC: 3003 (2005)];
+asbestos dust means airborne dust consisting of or containing a time-weighted average fibre concentration of asbestos that is in excess of the exposure standard when measured in accordance with the Guidance Note on the Membrane Filter Method for Estimating Airborne Asbestos Fibres 2nd Edition [NOHSC: 3003 (2005)];

-“asbestos removal area” means the place where asbestos removal occurs and the area in the immediate vicinity of that place which is required under the Code of Practice for the Safe Removal of Asbestos 2nd Edition [NOHSC: 2002 (2005)] to be cordoned off;
+asbestos removal area means the place where asbestos removal occurs and the area in the immediate vicinity of that place which is required under the Code of Practice for the Safe Removal of Asbestos 2nd Edition [NOHSC: 2002 (2005)] to be cordoned off;

-“asbestos removal site” means the region surrounding, and adjacent to, an asbestos removal area;
+asbestos removal site means the region surrounding, and adjacent to, an asbestos removal area;

-“asbestos removal work” means work involving the removal or encapsulation of installed thermal or acoustic insulation materials comprising or containing asbestos;
+asbestos removal work means work involving the removal or encapsulation of installed thermal or acoustic insulation materials comprising or containing asbestos;

-“licensed asbestos removalist” means a person licensed under regulation 5.44 to do asbestos removal work.
+licensed asbestos removalist means a person licensed under regulation 5.44 to do asbestos removal work.

 [Regulation 5.42 amended in Gazette 30 Dec 2003 p.
 5743; 18 Nov 2005 p.
 5661.]